Instagram, ahead of U.S. Senate hearing, tightens teen protection measures

 Dec 7 (Reuters) - Instagram said on Tuesday it will be stricter about the types of content it recommends to teens in the photo-sharing app and will nudge them toward different areas if they dwell on one topic for a long time.

 In a blog post, the social media service announced a slew of changes for teen users.
-Instagram head Adam Mosseri is due to testify in a Congressional hearing on Wednesday about protecting kids online.
+Instagram head Adam Mosseri is to testify in a congressional hearing on Wednesday about protecting kids online.

 Instagram and its parent company Meta Platforms Inc, formerly Facebook, have been under scrutiny over ways their services could cause issues around the mental health, body image and online safety of younger users.